frutti93/nix-podman-stacks/README.md

 6. Apply your configuration: `nix run home-manager -- switch --experimental-features "nix-command flakes pipe-operators" -b bak --flake .#myhost`

 This is just one example.
 Feel free to use a different tool for secret management or restructure files to your preference.

+## Customize Settings

+The Podman stacks are mostly opinionated and configured to work out of the box.
+Refer to each module to see which options are exposed on stack level and can be modified.
+An example would be [Traefik](./modules/traefik/default.nix), which requires a domain to be set.
+Also it ships with preconfigured static and dynamic configurations, but allows you to extend or customize those.

+If the exposed options are not enough for you, you can always refer to the container definition directly, by using the `tarow.podman.stacks.<stackname>.containers.<containername>` options.

+Refer to the [examples](./examples) to see various use cases of setting and overriding options.